cherrynoize/ctrl/README.md

 >
 > The relevant section is enclosed in the comments.

+### Keybindings

+Yes, I lied.
+If you restart your config you should notice that as of now you're just staring at your current backlight value and it's not very fun.

+So you probably want to set up some keybindings, before these tools are any use.

+This is a sample config for the `awful` keybindings to get you started.

+   -- Soundctl.
+   awful.key({}, "XF86AudioRaiseVolume", soundctl.up),
+   awful.key({}, "XF86AudioLowerVolume", soundctl.down),
+   awful.key({}, "XF86AudioMute", soundctl.togglemute),
+   awful.key({modkey, "Control", "Shift"}, "q", soundctl.max),
+   awful.key({modkey, "Control", "Shift"}, "w", soundctl.half),
+   awful.key({modkey, "Control", "Shift"}, "e", soundctl.min),
+   awful.key({modkey, "Control", "Shift"}, "m", soundctl.togglemute),

+   -- Lightctl.
+   awful.key({}, "XF86MonBrightnessDown", lightctl.logdown),
+   awful.key({}, "XF86MonBrightnessUp", lightctl.logup),
+   awful.key({modkey}, "XF86MonBrightnessUp", lightctl.all),
+   awful.key({modkey}, "XF86MonBrightnessDown", lightctl.min),
+   awful.key({modkey, "Control", "Shift"}, "a", lightctl.all),
+   awful.key({modkey, "Control", "Shift"}, "s", lightctl.half),
+   awful.key({modkey, "Control", "Shift"}, "d", lightctl.min)

+Other functions for lightctl would include for instance `up` and `down`, which you could substitute for `logup` and `logdown` if you wanted an always linear behaviour when pressing the brightness keys.

 ## Installing separate modules

 The single modules are totally independent one from the